AntonAks/TaskFromTal/README.md

 ```bash
 make start-prod
 ```
-This uses the `docker-compose-prod.yaml` configuration with production settings from `.env.local`.
+This uses the `docker-compose-prod.yaml` configuration with production settings from `.env.prod`.

 ## API Documentation